amar-jay/blog/src/content/post/brief-history-of-accelerators/index.md

 Optimized to mazimize execution throughput of numerous threads while allowing each thread much longer execution time .
 This is known as **throughput-oriented design**.
 Factors in the choice of processors

-- Large Consumer base(INstalled base) -- Cuda.
+- Large Consumer base(Installed base) -- CUDA.
 - Practicality and easy accessibility
 - Support for IEEE floating standards.

-2007- release of Cuda.
+2007- release of CUDA.
 Facilitate the ease of parallel programming.

 ## Architecture of a Modern GPU